Eros0104/DigitalBusinessEnablement/README.md

 ## About the subject

-Enabling business digital strategies with other apps integration, making possible a multichannel architecture.
+Enabling business digital strategies integrating with other apps, making possible a multichannel architecture.
 Exercises developed with JSF, Spring, Web services and RESTful.

 ## Extra info